menu icon

 APPLE CRANBERRY HOMEMADE JAM

-• In a medium-size saucepan, add the cranberries, diced apple pieces, water, and sugar, bringing the mixture to a boil over medium-high heat.
-Don't worry about the size of the whole cranberries.
+• In a medium-size (3-quart) saucepan, add the cranberries, diced apple pieces, water, and sugar.
+Bring the mixture to a boil over medium-high heat then reduce to a medium heat.
+Do not worry about the size of the cranberries.
 They will pop open and become small.
-Stir constantly for about 10 minutes until the cranberries open, and the apple pieces soften.
-Next, add the lemon zest and juice plus the holiday spice blend.
-Stir and cook until it starts to thicken and become syrupy.
-Transfer to glass containers to cool.
-This recipe for the jam will make 2 batches of these cookies.
+Stir constantly for about 10 minutes until the cranberries open and the apple pieces soften.

 COOKIE DOUGH